learn-co-curriculum/dsc-filtering-and-ordering-lab/README.md

 ## Summary

 Great work!
-In this lab you practiced writing more complex SQL statements to not only query specific information but also define the quantity of results and the order of your results.
+In this lab you practiced writing more complex SQL statements to not only query specific information but also define the quantity and order of your results.